jmbanda/globalhack6/README.md

 The views and conclusions contained in the software and documentation are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of the FreeBSD Project.

+## Challenges we ran into
+TOP SECRET
+## Accomplishments that we're proud of
+TOP SECRET
+## What we learned
+TOP SECRET
+## What's next for TOPSECRET
+TOP SECRET